Transport from Bangkok Don Mueang Airport: My Tips

 Runs from the airport to Mo Chit (light green BTS line) and Chatuchak Park (blue MRT line) metro stations, which are right next to each other.

-Selected services that don't have a red plate behind the windscreen continue to Bangkok's central long-distance bus station, Mochit 2.
+Selected services that do not have a red sign behind the windscreen continue to Bangkok's central long-distance bus station, Mochit 2.

 This service is particularly convenient if you want to change to the light green line or are heading directly to Mochit Bus Station.